中文版：一次Tailscale网络问题的调试过程 – Frank’s Weblog

 ip route get 100.100.2.136 returns the following result, indicating that the packet will be routed to the

 eth0 interface.
-This indicates that the routing table is correct and that the problem is not with the routing.
+It means the routing table is correct and that the problem is not with the routing.

 100.100.2.136 via 172.24.63.253 dev eth0 src 172.24.4.100 uid 0 cache